Fourier Series-Based Approximation of Time-Varying Parameters in Ordinary Differential Equations: Introduction

-In this work, we propose an approximation method based on Fourier series, where we represent $\theta(t)$ as a linear combination of a finite number of sine and cosine functions and estimate the unknown coefficients using ensemble Kalman filtering.
-Previous work has utilized Fourier series for linear function approximation in reinforcement learning \cite{Konidaris2011} and for estimating periodic time-varying parameters in the setting of adaptive control \cite{Liuzzo2007, Chen2010, Zhang2012}, where $\theta(t)$ is assumed to be periodic with a known period.
-Our goal is to approximate more general $\theta(t)$, including periodic parameters for which the period is unknown or is not contained within the time interval of observed data.
+To address the inverse problem at hand, in this work we propose a novel approximation method inspired by the Fourier series, where we represent $\theta(t)$ as a linear combination of a finite number of sine and cosine functions and estimate the unknown coefficients of the approximation model using ensemble Kalman filtering.
+Fourier series-based approaches have been used in previous work for approximating smooth, periodic functions and trajectories in control systems \cite{Labiod2013, Caruso2021} and for linear function approximation in reinforcement learning \cite{Konidaris2011}.
+Fourier series expansion has also been used for estimating smooth, periodic TVPs in the setting of adaptive control \cite{Liuzzo2007, Chen2010, Zhang2012, Chen2021}, where the period of the parameter is assumed to be known.
+Our goal in this work is to approximate more general $\theta(t)$, specifically periodic parameters for which the period is not known and parameters that are time-varying but not periodic over the time interval of available system observations.

-The use of data assimilation approaches such as ensemble Kalman filtering allows for sequential updating of the coefficient values along with the system states as new data arrives, without relying on the full time series of data in advance.
-Ensemble-based methods also provide a natural measure of uncertainty in the resulting parameter estimate, generally taken as $\pm 2$ standard deviations around the mean.
-Previous studies have used nonlinear filtering to estimate the coefficients of piecewise functional representations of periodic time-varying parameters \cite{Arnold2018, Arnold2020} or in conjunction with time-varying parameter tracking schemes \cite{Voss2004, Bian2011, Zhou2012, Feng2017, Arnold2019, Campbell2020}.
+Use of a Bayesian filtering approach, such as ensemble Kalman filtering, provides a flexible framework for addressing this inverse problem and allows for the unknown approximation model coefficients to be updated sequentially along with the system states as new data arrive, without relying on the full time series of data in advance.
+Ensemble-based methods also provide a natural measure of uncertainty in the resulting parameter estimates, generally taken as $\pm 2$ standard deviations around the sample mean at each time.
+In the setting of TVP estimation, previous studies have used Bayesian filtering approaches to estimate the constant coefficients of piecewise functional representations of periodic parameters \cite{Arnold2018, Arnold2020}, constant parameters for linear TVP models \cite{Feng2017}, and in conjunction with parameter tracking schemes to estimate more general time-varying forms \cite{Voss2004, Bian2011, Arnold2019, Campbell2020, Calvetti2021, Arnold2023}.